What are personal academic websites?

 And I’ll be writing more about them over the next few months here on The Social Academic.

-I’m here to help with your academic website whether you want it done for you, or you’re ready to do it yourself with guidance.
+I’m here to help with your academic website whether you want it done for you, or you’re ready to do-it-yourself.

-Join my online course, Create Your Personal Academic Website, to get training and email guidance for me while you do-it-yourself.
+Join my online course, Create Your Personal Academic Website, to get training and live support for me while you do-it-yourself.

 To find out if you’re ready for an academic website or not, download my free guide.
 A website isn’t right for everyone, and that’s okay.

-Join The Social Academic Community to get your free PDF guide.
+Join my mailing list, The Social Academic Community to get your free PDF guide.
 Are you ready for an academic website?
 Find out.

 Jennifer van Alstyne is a Peruvian-American poet and public relations consultant.
 She founded The Academic Designer, LLC to help academics, researchers, and writers control their online presence and share their work with the world.